nfagerlund/terraform-provider-atlas/website/docs/d/artifact.html.markdown

 ---
 layout: "terraform-enterprise"
-page_title: "Terraform Enterprise: atlas_artifact"
+page_title: "Atlas: atlas_artifact"
 sidebar_current: "docs-terraform-enterprise-data-artifact"
 description: |-
-  Provides a data source to deployment artifacts managed by Terraform Enterprise.
+  Provides a data source to deployment artifacts managed by Atlas.
 This can be used to dynamically configure instantiation and provisioning of resources.
 ---